Drawaes/Leto/README.md

 # Leto
 A interest learning exercise in producing a TLS 1.3 Library based off the experimental "Pipelines" from CoreFXLabs

+Thanks to Mint/Tris who I have used some test data (cert data for example) from.

 Currently uses OpenSsl 1.1 for the crypto part and supports

 Hello Retry, and standard Handshake.